nexpy-io/react-easy-context-api/README.md

 #### BridgeProvider

-This is a Provider component for bridging multiple react roots
+This is a Provider component for bridging multiple react roots.

+#### Context

+The special context created by createContext hook.

+#### Provider

+The provider you need to use to apply the context.

 ##### Parameters